Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Introduction

-Here we propose an answer to this question that relies on the concept of \textit{implicit bias}.
-The idea behind implicit bias is that the loss landscape of an overparameterized network has infinitely many global minima, and which global minimum one converges to after training depends on many factors, including the choice of model architecture/parametrization \cite{gunasekar2018implicit, yun2020unifying}, initialization scheme \cite{sahs2020a} and optimization algorithm \cite{williams2019gradient, woodworth2020kernel, sahs2020shallow}.
+Here we take a different and more principled approach by relying on the concept of \textit{implicit bias} to answer this question.
+The idea behind implicit bias is that the loss landscape of an overparameterized network has infinitely many global minima, and which global minimum one converges to after training depends on many factors, including the choice of model architecture and parametrization \cite{gunasekar2018implicit, yun2020unifying}, the initialization scheme \cite{sahs2020a} and the optimization algorithm \cite{williams2019gradient, woodworth2020kernel, sahs2020shallow}.
 The implicit bias of state-of-the-art models has been shown to play a critical role in the generalization of deep neural networks \cite{li2019enhanced,arora2019exact}.
-Recent theoretical work~\cite{gunasekar2018implicit} on $L$-layer \emph{deep linear networks} has revealed that (i) fully connected layers induce a depth-independent ridge ($\ell_2$) regularizer in the spatial domain whereas, surprisingly, \emph{full-width convolutional layers} induce a depth-dependent \textit{sparsity} ($\ell_{2/L}$) regularizer in the \textit{frequency} domain.
+Recent theoretical work~\cite{gunasekar2018implicit} on $L$-layer \emph{deep linear networks} proved that (i) fully connected layers induce a depth-independent ridge ($\ell_2$) regularizer in the spatial domain of the networks weights whereas, surprisingly, \emph{full-width convolutional layers} induce a depth-dependent \textit{sparsity} ($\ell_{2/L}$) regularizer in the \textit{frequency} domain.
 Linear full-width convolutional models are different from the high-performance convolutional neural networks (CNNs) used in practice.
-Nonetheless, we hypothesised that similar mechanisms might play a role for \emph{deep nonlinear models with local convolutions}, meaning that the high frequency nature of commonly-found adversarial perturbations is due to the implicit bias induced by the specific architectural choice.
+Nonetheless, we hypothesised that similar mechanisms might play a role for \emph{deep nonlinear models with local convolutions}: the high frequency nature of commonly-found adversarial perturbations is due to the implicit bias induced by the specific architectural choice and not only by the dataset statistics.
 More formally, we propose the Implicit Fourier Regularization (IFR) hypothesis (see Figure~\ref{fig:IFRhypo}):

-The IFR hypothesis can be decomposed into three parts, and we will provide evidence for each later on in the paper.
-First, convolutions, due to their translation invariant nature, induce an implicit bias promoting sparsity in the Fourier domain for \textit{nonlinear} CNNs with full-width convolutions (thereby extending theoretical results on \textit{linear} models~\cite{gunasekar2018implicit}).
-Second, restricting to bounded-width (spatially limited/localized) convolutions changes the implicit bias, encouraging the linear features to possess more energy in \textit{high} frequencies; this arises because a space-limited filter cannot also be band-limited, a mathematical consequence of the Fourier Uncertainty Principle.
-Third, the high frequency features learned by the model in turn induce high frequency adversarial perturbations.